finnrk/RotSph/example/gradient_descent/README.md

 ## Automatic rotation [BaTiO₃]

 Similarly to in automatic\_rotation, we have two BaTio3 structures.
-One has the Ti-O pairs aligned with the x, y, z axes ("_aligned_"), while the other has has its lattice vectors rotated by a randomly generated matrix ("_rand_").
+One has the Ti-O pairs aligned with the x, y, z axes ("_aligned_"), while the other has its lattice vectors rotated by a randomly generated rotation matrix ("_rand_").

 > [!NOTE]
 > Here, we adopt the [Tait–Bryan notation](https://en.wikipedia.org/wiki/Euler_angles#Tait–Bryan_angles),